 Amazon Web Services¶

-This small tutorial wall walk through how to run the Flux Operator (from a development standpoint) on AWS.
+This set ofl tutorials wall walk through how to run the Flux Operator on AWS!
+You can start with setup and then move down to examples.

 Install¶